-KiTTY is a SSH and telnet client for Windows, which is based on the popular PuTTY.
+KiTTY is an SSH and telnet client for Windows, which is based on the popular PuTTY.

-Linux and Mac OS X Operating Systems include the functionality to connect to a SSH server without the need of installing any additional software.
-However Windows, does not have any tool to connect to SSH.
+Linux and Mac OS X Operating Systems include the functionality to connect to an SSH server without the need of installing any additional software.
+However, Windows does not have any tool to connect to SSH.
 That is why PuTTY was created, to allow SSH connections, and to facilitate the handling and organization of created sessions.
 This program is updated frequently, but there are certain features that are not included.

-Some of the improvements that brings this software are:
+Some of the improvements that bring this software are:

 - Automatic Connections to SSH and telnet servers: with this option, we can save the user name and password of the sessions, and access them without having to enter any type of data.
 Very useful to quickly connect to the desired server.